PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ```

 The tiff and ome.tiff files can be loaded back in to python as [numpy](https://numpy.org/) arrays.
-Beside that, ome.tiff files enabels us to study PhysiCell output the same way
+Besides that, ome.tiff files enables us to study PhysiCell output the same way
-as commonly fluorescent microscopy data is analysed by wetlab scientists.
+as commonly fluorescent microscopy data is analyzed by wetlab scientists.
 Please have a look at
 [TUTORIAL_python3_ometiff.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_ometiff.md),
 [TUTORIAL_python3_napari.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_napari.md)